 ✓ Setup a Zoom account and familiarize yourself with our protocol and online meeting manners

 ✓ Setup a conversation with the teacher for this course, Linda Modaro, Lead Teacher and Spiritual Director for Sati Sangha

 Module 1: Developing trust, safety and rapport with a small, intimate group using ethical reflection.

-Module 2: Holding the impact experienced from the lack of clarity in sanghas, ethical transgressions, and the effect on us individually.
+Module 2: Holding the impact experienced in sanghas, from a lack of clarity or policies to ethical transgressions, and the effect on us individually.

-Module 3: Continuing a reflective exploration and starting a healing process from the impact of systemic ethical misconduct.
+Module 3: Continuing reflective exploration and starting a healing process from the impact of systemic ethical misconduct.

 We are forming a waiting list for our